 Data on disease incidence (or mortality) are typically available as rates or summary counts for contiguous geographical regions, e.g., census tracts, post or zip codes, districts, or counties, and collected over time.
 Hence, though cases occur at point locations (residences), the available responses are associated with entire subregions in the study region.
 We denote the disease incidence counts (number of cases) by y{it} , where i = 1, ..., n indexes the regions B_i , and t = 1, ..., T indexes the time periods.
 In practice, we may have covariate information associated with the region, e.g., percent African American, median family income, percent with some college education.
 In some cases, though we only know the areal unit into which a case falls, we may have covariate information associated with the case, e.g., sex, race, age, previous comorbidities.
 Moreover, any of this covariate information could be time dependent.
-We devote Section 2.3 below to a discussion of how to accommodate such information in our modeling framework.
-However, the focus here is on flexible modeling of areal unit spatial random effects and so, to avoid obscuring our primary contribution, we do not consider covariates elsewhere.
+Such information can be accommodated in our modeling framework as discussed in Kottas et al. (2006).
+However, the focus here is on flexible modeling of areal unit spatial random effects and so we do not consider covariates.